Bradley-Hower/reading-notes/programming-with-javascript.md

 Calling a function, or **invoking** it, is to execute a function.

-A function is composed of the **keyword**, the **name** of the function, the **parameters** with parentheses (dependent on the function workings), each separated by commas, and then the lines of code within curly brackets.
+A function is composed of the **keyword**, the **name** of the function, the **parameters** with parentheses (dependent on the function workings), each separated by commas, and then the lines of code, **statements**, within curly brackets.

-Functions like other code can also be assigned to variables.
-However, when when assigning, there are some is an important considerations.
-Remember, to define a variable in JavaScript code, `let` or `const` needs to be used.
-There are workarounds to this, such as creating new variable within HTML instead.
+Functions, like other code, can also be assigned to variables.
+However, when assigning, there are some important considerations.
+Remember, when defining a variable in JavaScript, either `let` or `const` needs to be used.
+There are workarounds to this though, such as creating a new variable within HTML instead.

 ![function components](function_components.png)

 Another important part of a function is the **return** statement.
 The return statement is written within the code curly brackets; It is what allows code to exit the function and continue to be used elsewhere.

-### Components of a Call Function Comand
+### Components of a Call Function Command

 If the function is to be invoked, the function must be typed out followed by open and closed parenthesis.
 The open and closed parentheses together are known as the **operator**.
 Without the operator, one is just calling the object.
 If the function by definition has parameter components, then **values** need to be fed into the function.
 Once the values enter the function into the lines of code, these values are then known as **arguments**.
-The discerning difference between parameters and arguments is that parameters are in the function definition, while arguments are when the function is being called.
+The discerning difference between parameters and arguments is that parameters are in the function definition, while arguments are values that have entered the statements when the function is being called.

 Functions have a lot of neat uses.
 And while they aren't mandatory to execute code, they make it a whole lot easier and more useful.
 The key advantage of computers is their speed.
-To truly utilize this puts one light years ahead.
+To truly utilize this puts one lightyears ahead.

 ## JavaScript Operators